Medical Repatriation Means Returning Home for Proper Care

 3. How is the receiving facility selected – can the patient or family member request a specific hospital or center of excellence?

-Our Flight Coordination team works with the patient and their family members to select a receiving facility to prepare for repatriation.
+Our Flight Coordination team works with the patient and their family members to select a receiving facility to prepare for medical repatriation.
 Your Flight Coordination representative may make recommendations based on our experience with facilities in the area.
 Most of these flights arrive at the closest "point of entry" or nearest receiving facility from the airport that covers necessary specialties for the patient’s condition – in the patient’s country of origin, but possibly outside of their home state.

-However, your flight destination could vary based on patient condition, stability, and preference.
+However, your med flight destination could vary based on patient condition, stability, and preference.
 Your Flight Coordinator will work with the receiving facility to ensure the patient is accepted before arrival.
 And in the event that the facility is unable to accept the patient, our Flight Coordination and Clinical team will work with you to find alternatives.

 4. How do you ensure a patient is stable enough for air travel?

-Most patients are approved for air travel for repatriation.
+Most patients are approved for air travel for medical repatriation.
 Our medically configured Learjet fleet includes all of the technology of your hospital room and travel at higher altitudes than helicopters or other air carriers for minimum turbulence and a smoother, gentler flight for critical care patients.

 That depends on your plan, everyone’s insurance plan is different.
 Coverage for overseas air medical evacuation is usually available from commercial insurance, Medicare Advantage and Medicare Supplement plans.
 It’s a good idea to research your own plan before traveling outside of the country so you’re already informed in the event of an emergency.